quasarframework/quasar-ui-qwindow/demo/src/markdown/window.md

 | content-style | [String, Object, Array] | |
 | content-class | [String, Object, Array] | |

-QWindow supports `Material Design` icons and English.
+QWindow uses `Material Design` icons and the English language as defaults.
 If you wish to change either of these, you can use the `icon-set` property.

 It looks like this: